doogiecode/secret-hitler-double-agent/rules.md

 ## Rules Version History

+* `2019-003` Created a rule to avoid race condition: presidential power must be used before a Fascist Traitor Assassination can happen 2019-03-17
 * `2019-002` First rule tweak: no benefit beyond killing double agent for successful double agent kill, and therefore no double agent reveal 2019-02-20
 * `2019-001` Original rules, first played 2019-01-27